stephcrete/REST-API-Design-Guide-Wiki/Home.md

 Welcome!

 This is the REST API Design Guide of the [National Bank of Belgium](https://www.nbb.be).
-This guide describes all design choices made for the creation of RESTful APIs at the National Bank of Belgium.
+This guide describes all design choices made for the creation of REST-like APIs at the National Bank of Belgium.

 # Why
 Choices choices choices...